5 Best Side Dishes to Serve With Mac and Cheese (updated 2023)

 The origins of how and when it came to America remain quite unclear.

-Another theory states that mac and cheese evolved from humble macaroni pudding, a type of casserole common in New England church gatherings, similar to pot luck events we know today.
+Another theory states that mac and cheese evolved from humble macaroni pudding, a type of casserole common in New England church gatherings, similar to the potluck events we know today.

 The Kraft boxed version was introduced much later on in 1937 during the height of the Great Depression.